Outdated or Unsupported Browser Detected

 For more details on these laws and information about filing a federal discrimination complaint, contact: U.S. Equal Employment Opportunity Commission (EEOC)

 The complaint is assigned to an equal rights officer to be investigated.
-The investigator acts impartially and independently and represents neither the complainant (person filing the complaint) nor the respondent (employer being complained against).
+The investigator acts impartially and independently and does not represent the complainant (person filing the complaint) nor the respondent (employer being complained against).
 The investigator cannot give legal advice to the parties.
 An attorney should be contacted if legal advice is needed by either party.
 (The division can provide a list of attorneys who handle fair employment cases).

 If a case is not settled, the equal rights officer will complete an investigation and then write an initial determination of whether there is "Probable Cause" or "No Probable Cause" to believe the law has been violated.

-Probable Cause (PC) is not a finding of discrimination.
-It means there was enough believable information about discrimination to send the case on for a hearing on its merits.
+Probable Cause (PC) is not a finding that the law was violated.
+It means there was enough believable information to suggest the law was violated to send the case on for a hearing on its merits.

-No Probable Cause (NPC) means there wasn't enough evidence of discrimination to believe that the law has been violated.
-It does not always mean there was no discrimination.
-The case is dismissed, unless the complainant files a written appeal within 30 days.
+No Probable Cause (NPC) means there was not enough evidence to believe that the law has been violated.
+It does not always mean the law was not violated.
+The case is dismissed, unless the complainant files a written appeal within the time period listed in the determination.

-A discrimination hearing is similar to a court proceeding.
+A Civil Rights hearing is similar to a court proceeding.
 Both parties present evidence under oath before an Administrative Law Judge (ALJ).

-The ALJ reviews the evidence and hears testimony of witnesses, then issues a decision on whether or not discrimination occurred.
+The ALJ reviews the evidence and hears testimony of witnesses, then issues a decision on whether or not the law was violated.
 All relevant evidence and testimony must be presented at this hearing.
 It is the only chance for the parties to do so.
 Information given earlier to the investigator is not considered at the hearing.

 The ALJ cannot represent either party.
 Legal counsel may be advisable at this point, but is not required.